ChenZhongPu/data-structure-swufe/book/src/list/exercise.md

 6. Try to write the pseudo code of clearing a linked list.

 ---
-7. Please design an algorithm to convert a linked list to link in Python.
+7. Please design an algorithm to convert a linked list to an array in Python.

+---
+8. Please try to implement a stack based on singly linked lists using an inner `Node` class.